geowarin/blog-src/content/post/2019/2019-12-23-javascript-framework-with-spring-backend.md

 We run the frontend with its included web server on `localhost:1234`.
 The spring backend runs on `localhost:8080`.

-Navigating on `localhost:1234`, you will see that the frontend is able to call web services because the backend is configured to accept CORS request coming from this host.
+Navigating on `localhost:1234`, you will see that the frontend is able to call web services because the backend allows CORS from that origin.

 Pros:
 - Close to a production environment